 If your scholarship money (inclusive of grants) is greater than your required tuition, fees, books, and supply costs*, then you need to report it when filing your taxes.

-* You may or may not get this information on a 1099-MISC from your school.
+*You may or may not get this information on a tax form from your school.
 The information on this form may not be correct if all required fees, books, and supplies are not billed to your school bill.
 Make sure to track and document those separately to calculate the taxable amount of your scholarship.
 If this is unclear, please ask you financial aid office.

-You or your parent (depending on who claims you as a dependent) should request either the American Opportunity or Lifetime Learning credit if you qualify.
+Whoever claims you as a dependent (you or your parent) should request either the American Opportunity or Lifetime Learning credit if you qualify.
 You can only claim one credit per student per year.

 School requirements & deadlines